Outline

 It is generally believed that “taking in too many calories and lack of exercise” are the causes of gaining weight, but I think this theory has a major flaw.
 In reality, there are two types of weight gain.

-To explain this, I have used the term “base weight,” as I believe there is basically a function of homeostasis in our body.
+To explain this, I have used the 'set-point' theory regarding body weight as I believe there is basically a function of homeostasis in our body.

-(B): A weight gain in this range means that your base weight itself increases.
-One’s base weight goes up through intestinal starvation.
+(B): A weight gain in this range means that your set-point weight itself increases.
+I believe one’s set-point weight goes up through intestinal starvation.

-When you feel that you have somehow gained weight, even though you have not eaten much lately, it may suggest this weight gain.
+When you feel like you have somehow gained three kilograms in a year or ten kilograms in three years, despite not eating much, it may suggest this weight gain.

-In my opinion, the fundamental difference between people who are obese and people who eat a lot but are thin, and also the global obesity issue, is rather a matter of (B).
+In my opinion, the fundamental difference between people who are obese and people who eat a lot but are lean/thin, and also the global obesity issue, is rather a matter of (B).

 [Related article]